Simhyeon/r4d/docs/macro_syntax.md

 **Define is evaluated on every call**

-Because defined macro is called on every invocation.
+Because defined macro is evaluated on every invocation.
 This may not be a desired behaviour.
 Use global macro if you want statically saved value.

 ```
 $define(counter=0)